LyonsZhang/BAZE/README.md

 The second one runs the variable selection on the data once.
 The third one runs sensitivity analysis by changing the sparsity parameter a.

+# BayesianGeneralize
-2. 'BayesianGeneralize' stands for Bayesian compositional regression with generalized transformations.
+'BayesianGeneralize' stands for Bayesian compositional regression with generalized transformations.

 Within this folder, 'GeneralizeCoreFunctions' consists of all the functions that will be called when implementing simulation or real data analysis.
 The most important two functions are 'BayesFactor.m' and 'gibbsgamma.m'.